 The pipeline is not complicated.
 The sequencing is the leverage point.
 Teams that skip straight to AI suitability scoring before running variant analysis and bottleneck profiling end up scoring assumptions rather than what the log data shows.

 Step 1: Source system selection.
 Not every system of record produces clean event logs.
 SAP and Oracle are the richest sources for finance and procurement.
 ServiceNow surfaces IT and HR.
 Salesforce covers sales and customer success.
 Jira and similar tools capture engineering and operations.
-The practical constraint is connector availability — Celonis ships hundreds of pre-built extractors; Apromore and the open-source tools require manual ETL.
-Start with the two systems that cover your highest-volume workflows.
-Not the ones that are easiest to connect.
+The practical constraint is connector availability — Celonis ships hundreds of pre-built extractors; Apromore and open-source tools require manual ETL.
+Start with the two systems covering your highest-volume workflows, not the ones easiest to connect.

 Step 2: Variant analysis.
 Once the log is loaded, the mining tool reconstructs every distinct case sequence and ranks by frequency.
 This is the moment of truth.
 The variant map tells you whether what you thought was a single workflow is six workflows under one name.
 High-variant processes (30+) flag immediately as LLM territory.
 Low-variant, high-frequency processes are clean RPA candidates.
 Processes with high variant counts but low frequency might be worth decomposing — the top three variants might be automatable even if the long tail is messy.